Roberta2020/sp5/README.md

 The main page is for users and it has function to navigate through the menu and view pages.

 ### Admin
-To use page features you need to go to http://localhost.
+To use page features you need to log in.
 There will be log in form:

 Log in information: